olegbezk/rfb-loyalty/README.md

 Then run:

     docker-compose -f src/main/docker/app.yml up -d

+Pushing docker image to the [DockerHub](https://hub.docker.com) task set up for this project in CI task, but you can push image to the local docker registry and to the [DockerHub](https://hub.docker.com) manually:

+### MacOs:

+1.Set up in `.bash_profile` environment variable:

+    export DOCKER_HUB_PWD="<your_docker_hub_pwd>"

+2.Login to the docker with:

+    $ docker login

+3.Execute command in the project root directory:

+    $ ./gradlew bootRepackage -Pprod pushDockerLatest pushDockerVersionTag -x test

 For more information refer to [Using Docker and Docker-Compose][], this page also contains information on the docker-compose sub-generator (`jhipster docker-compose`), which is able to generate docker configurations for one or several JHipster applications.